cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 1. Follow a link inside ``Jobs`` section to start annotation process.
     In some cases, you can have several links.
 It depends on size of your task and ``Overlap Size`` and ``Segment Size`` parameters.
-To improve UX, only the first several frames will be loaded and you will be able to annotate first images.
+To improve UX, only the first chunk of several frames will be loaded and you will be able to annotate first images.
 Other frames will be loaded in background.

     ![](static/documentation/images/image007.jpg)